Deer Horn Velvet

 Organs/Systems: Immune System, Bones, Muscles, Heart, Blood

-Key Western Actions & Medicinal Uses: General Tonic, Regulates heart with arrhythmias, Increase blood pressure, Aphrodisiac, Support immune system, high blood pressure, chronic skin ulcers, migraines, muscle aches and pains, asthma, weak bones.
-Increases estrogen and testosterone, improves fertility, aphrodisiac, erectile dysfunction, menopausal disorders and uterine bleeding.
+Medicinal Uses: Regulates heart with arrhythmias, increases blood pressure, high blood pressure, chronic skin ulcers, migraines, muscle aches and pains, asthma, weak bones, aphrodisiac, erectile dysfunction, menopausal disorders and uterine bleeding.
 Used to treat children with “failure to thrive” syndromes (mental or physical).
 Builds stamina and endurance.

 Pin Yin: Lu Rong